vuestorefront/storefront-api/docs/guide/default-modules/api.md

 ### GET /api/cart/totals

 The method called just after any shopping cart modification when `config.synchronize_totals=true`.
-It's used to synchronize the Magento / other CMS totals after all promotion rules are processed with current Storefront state.
+It's used to synchronize the Magento / other CMS totals after all promotion rules are processed with the current Storefront state.

 #### EXAMPLE CALL: